BAOR (game): Description

 BAOR (British Army of the Rhine) is a two-player wargame set before the fall of the Berlin Wall, when British forces, as part of their NATO commitment, were based in West Germany as part of the defense against a potential Warsaw Pact invasion.
 One player controls Soviet invaders and the other player controls NATO defenders.
 The game was the third installment in SPI's "Central Front Series", and uses an updated rule system that could be used in all of these games.
 The hex grid map, scaled at 4 km per hex, covers German countryside between the cities of Hannover and Kassel.

 Each unit starts a turn with a number of Action Points, which are expended on movement and combat.
 When a unit has used all its Action Points, it cannot move or attack, but can defend.
 Units also gain Friction Points for movement and attacks, a measure of the unit's exhaustion and ability to fight.
 A unit that accumulates too many Friction Points is eliminated.

 Each turn, the players dice to determine who will go first.
 The active player either passes, or moves any number of units, and resolves combat with each of them.
 Any unit that does not move in this first phase cannot be moved for the remainder of the game turn.
 The second player then has the same opportunity to pass, or to move and fire.
 Play then returns to the first player, who may pass, or move and fire any units that a) were moved in their first phase, and b) still have Action Points left.
 The second player has the same opportunity.
-This alternating pattern of phases continues until both player pass, marking the end of one game turn, which represents 12 hours of the battle.
+This alternating pattern of phases continues until both players pass, marking the end of one game turn, which represents 12 hours of the battle.
 At the start of the next game turn, all units begin with their full Action Points restored.

 There are also rules for supply, artillery, attack helicopters, air power, and engineers and bridges, chemical/biological weapons, and tactical nuclear weapons.